Djibril Sall: DJAM LEELII, a Necroromantic – Sophiensæle | Independent Theater in Berlin

 Sound technique: Ari Robey Lawrence

-Production: Darcey Bennet
+Production: Darcey Bennett

 A production by Djibril Sall in co-production with Sophiensaele.
 Funded by the Capital Cultural Fund (HKF).
 With the support of the Senate Department for Culture and Social Cohesion, Cité internationale des arts, Emerging Change Festival, Tanzfabrik, sweat variant and Whistle Space.
 Media partners: Missy Magazine, Siegessäule, taz.